 However, one key factor is the transfer ratio: 1 Capital One “mile” is equal to .75 miles when transferred to an actual airline frequent flyer program.

 What does that mean?
-That the 75,000 “mile” sign up bonus for the Capital One Venture card is actually only equal to 56,250 airline miles.
+That a potential 75,000 “mile” sign up bonus for the Capital One Venture card is actually only equal to 56,250 airline miles.
 Still very good, but not as sweet of a deal as a one-to-one transfer ratio like the other credit card currencies.
 Since ALL transactions with the Capital One Venture card earn double “miles,” that also means each dollar spent on the credit card earns 1.5 airline miles (since 2 Capital One “miles” is 1.5 actual airline miles).

 But since I can earn 1.5 miles/dollar spent on the Chase Freedom Unlimited card, we won’t be transferring our everyday spending to the Venture card any time soon.

 If you’re new to the points game, the Venture card’s ability to earn 2% back on all spending coupled with its ability to transfer to airline frequent flyer programs could be the flexible balance you are looking for.
 Especially since Air France/KLM, Aeroplan, and Avianca partner with multiple credit card companies, making it easier to consolidate points in those programs for high-value business class redemptions.

 Now that Taryn has the new American Express Gold Card, I’d definitely be interested in a way to earn more Aeroplan miles, since those redemptions cost less than other Star Alliance partners.
 For example, business class roundtrip flights to Europe cost 110,000 Aeroplan miles, while the redemption might be 140,000 miles for the exact same flights using the United Airlines frequent flyer program.